jrpaige/Arch-ML/README.md

 ## How will you present your work?

 Here, the visuals will be the best storyteller.
-I propose to likely generate a site via https://pages.github.com/ which will allow for the mix of models, images, and storytelling.
+I will likely generate a site via https://pages.github.com/ which will allow for the mix of models, images, and storytelling.

 ## What are your data sources?
 What is the size of your dataset, and what is your storage format?
-A few options/resources have popped up in an initial search:
+A few options/resources have popped up in an initial search.
+All are images using eithe jpeg or pngs.

 <b>CubiCasa5k</b><br>
 https://zenodo.org/record/2613548#.XkrWShNKhTZ <br>